sagemath/trac_to_gh/Issue 5974.md

 # Issue 5974: [with patch; needs review] the generic linear_combination_of_rows and linear_combination_of_columns functions for matrices are very stupidly slotch

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5974

 Original creator: was